Latest Posts

 Who Is Oona Gray Seppala?

 Oona Gray Seppala comes from the family of Leonhard Seppala.
 Leonhard was a Norwegian musher who led the 1925 serum run to Nome.
-Public records show Oona belongs to a younger generation of Seppalas.

 She might be his great-granddaughter.
 Few details exist about her personal life.
 She chooses privacy over public attention.
-Her bloodline connects her to a man who reshaped sled dog history.

 Leonhard Seppala: The Man Behind the Myth